-Head Float: Allows the cutting head to follow the contours of the ground.
+Head Float (option): Allows the cutting head to follow the contours of the ground.
 Hold the button down for 1 second to activate head float.
 An LED light indicates when the head float is ON.
 Head float will be turned off by pressing the head float button again.

-Bi-directional rotor: When the belt drive option is specified for the cutting head the rotor can be run in both directions rotor up cut and rotor down cut.
+Bi-directional rotor: The rotor can be run in both directions rotor up cut and rotor down cut.